quodlibet/quodlibet/quodlibet/docs/guide/interacting.rst

 In Python
 ---------

-Quod Libet supports [PluginsGuide plugins written in Python].
+Quod Libet supports :ref:`plugins written in Python <PluginDev>`.
 These plugins can interact with songs more directly than the other interfaces, changing or reading metadata using dict-like !AudioFile objects.
 The plugin interface has not yet stabilized, although we do not expect it to change drastically in the future.